paulvha/svm30/README.md

  - 4. perform a self-test on the SGP30
  - 5. Read basic information, add functions for heatindex, dewpoint and Celsius/Fahrenheit selection
  - 6. Sketch to read the data from the SVM30 and connect Feather Lora 32U4 to TTN
+ - 7. like example1 but you can now select different Wire-channels (Needed for DUE)
 <br>Please see the description in the top of the sketches as well as the SVM30.ODT

 ## Versioning